andrewzm/atminv/README.md

 Versions
 --------

-The results in the paper were carried out with
+The results in both papers were carried out with

     R version 3.2.0 (2015-04-16)
     Platform: x86_64-pc-linux-gnu (64-bit)